The Foundation

 Development

-In the decades following the Second World War, members of the Siu family contributed as architects, surveyors, lead contractors and urban development professionals in supporting the city’s transformative post-war urban expansion.
+In the decades following the Second World War, members of the clan contributed as architects, surveyors, engineers and contractors in supporting the city’s transformative post-war urban expansion.

 South Sea Textile Manufacturing